-The major discovery, presented here for the first time, is the very first action spectra, in different algae, of what we now call the 'Emerson Enhancement Effect' (i.e., enhancement in the yield of oxygen in far-red light), by adding supplementary light absorbed by various accessory pigments.
-This included: chlorophyll b (peaks at 480 nm and 655 nm) in Chlorella (a green alga), phycoerythrin (peak at 546 nm) in Porphyridium (a red alga), phycocyanin (peak at 600 nm) in Anacystis (a cyanobacterium), and a carotenoid fucoxanthin (fucoxanthol; peak at 540 nm) and chlorophyll c (peak at 645 nm) in the diatom Navicula.
-Although shown in the lecture, the 1958 paper has no figures, and Emerson died on February 4, 1959.
-They were published only 2 years later by Eugene Rabinowitch (Emerson and Rabinowitch, 1960).
-We must point out that Emerson missed the action band of a shortwavelength absorbing form of chlorophyll a along with that of accessory pigments because he had used Hg-Cd lines for his supplementary light and not a monochromator, providing all wavelengths of light.
-I have always regretted that I could not have his name on my paper when we observed (Govindjee and Rabinowitch, 1960a,b) that chlorophyll a 670 was in the same system as chlorophyll b (in Chlorella) and fucoxanthol (in Navicula).
+The major discovery, presented here for the first time, is the very first action spectra in different algal species, of what we now call the 'Emerson Enhancement Effect' (i.e., enhancement in the yield of oxygen in far-red light), by adding supplementary light absorbed by various accessory pigments.
+These included: chlorophyll b (peaks at 480 nm and 655 nm) in Chlorella (a green alga), phycoerythrin (peak at 546 nm) in Porphyridium (a red alga), phycocyanin (peak at 600 nm) in Anacystis (a cyanobacterium), the carotenoid fucoxanthin (fucoxanthol; peak at 540 nm), and chlorophyll c (peak at 645 nm) in the diatom Navicula.
+Although shown in the lecture, the published 1958 paper has no figures.
+Tragically, Emerson died on February 4, 1959; and thus, these action spectra were published only 2 years later by Eugene Rabinowitch (Emerson and Rabinowitch, 1960).
+We must point out that Emerson missed the action band of a short-wavelength absorbing form of chlorophyll a along with that of accessory pigments because he had used Hg-Cd lines for his supplementary light and not a monochromator, providing all wavelengths of light.
+I have always regretted that I could not have his name on my paper when we observed (Govindjee and Rabinowitch, 1960 a, b) that chlorophyll a 670 was in the same system as chlorophyll b (in Chlorella) and fucoxanthol (in Navicula).

-Emerson began his lecture by talking about the function and phylogenetic significance of so-called accessory (or auxiliary) pigments in algae (1) by pointing out that the older ideas in the book by Josephine Elizabeth Tilden (Tilden, 1935) needed to be reexamined, and (2) by stating that there was a real need to understand the physiological significance of different combinations of pigments present in algae.
-He then talked about the "Red drop" in the yield of photosynthesis (Emerson & Lewis, 1943) and the Enhancement by Supplementary light he had just observed (Emerson et al., 1957, not 1956 as in the paper); he also mentioned his earlier presentation at a conference (e.g., Emerson, 1957).
-Then, he talked about his unusual data with yellow-green algae: Polyhedriella helvetica and Tribonema aequale.
+Emerson began his 1958 lecture by talking about the function and phylogenetic significance of so-called accessory (or auxiliary) pigments in algae (1) by pointing out that the older ideas in the book by Josephine Elizabeth Tilden (Tilden, 1935) needed to be reexamined, and (2) by stating that there was a real need to understand the physiological significance Govindjee, G. (2022) on the 1958 Historical Lecture of Robert (Bob) Emerson: Discovery of 457 Auxiliary Pigments working in Synchrony with Chlorophyll a in Algae, (Ed.
+Morris, J. J.)

+of different combinations of pigments present in algae.
+He then talked about the "Red drop" in the yield of photosynthesis (Emerson & Lewis, 1943) and the enhancement by supplementary light he had just observed (Emerson et al., 1957, not 1956 as stated in the 1958 paper); he also mentioned his earlier presentation at a conference (e.g., Emerson, 1957).
+Then, he talked about his unusual data with yellowgreen algae: Polyhedriella helvetica and Tribonema aequale.
 We mention this so that someone may reexamine the available literature and even engage in doing new experiments to find the reasons why Emerson had failed to find the 'Enhancement effect' in these organisms.
-I regret that I did not pursue it then (or even later) because this is what Emerson wanted me to do for my PhD and I did not - yes, I grew these two algae during 1958 but was frustrated with their slow growth!
+I regret that I did not pursue it then (or even later) because this is what Emerson wanted me to do for my PhD and I did not. - Yes, I grew Polyhedriella (then known to us as Polyedriella) and Tribonema during 1958, but soon became frustrated with their slow growth!
+[I note that these algal isolates were provided by Richard Starr from his culture collection maintained at the University of Indiana in Bloomington.
+Later, these unialgal cultures were moved to the University of Texas and this UTEX (utex.org) collection has been integrated into the American Type Culture Collection (ATCC; www.atcc.org)].
 Emerson also mentioned in his lecture that he had not yet tested Ochromonas (see Myers & Graham, 1956).
-Tanabe et al. (2011) have now published as to how some Ochromonas species use the xanthophyll cycle to their advantage.
+Tanabe et al., (2011) have published as to how some Ochromonas species use the xanthophyll cycle to their advantage.
 However, further research is needed on the "two photosystems" of this alga.